cinout/ACME_BUY/README.md

 - When logged in and if user manually enter the login or signup route of their role, show a message telling them they are already logged in, and offer button for redirect.
 - Show loading page when preparing the dashboard.
 - Calculate the discounted price for customer.
-- Show icon for number of pending sellers in Admin/Sellers tab
+- Show icon for number of pending users in Admin/Users tab
 - detect whether image is loading, and if so, show loader (check .onCOmplete attribute, and write custom hook)
 - All reusable components are modularized, including icons, ....

 ## User Roles, User Authentication, and Routes Protection

-- User can be (1) Customer (2) Seller (3) Admin.
+- User can be (1) Customer (2) User (3) Admin.
 Each is provided with separate log-in and sign-up pages.
 - User is authenticated using JWT token (after log in or sign up).
 - When logged in, user has access to the private routes.
 The private routes for different user roles are protected, which means user of role A cannot visit private routes of role B. If so, it leads to an "unauthorized" error page.
-- When logged in, sellers have different view and access to their private routes based on their status (pending, active, deactivated).
+- When logged in, users have different view and access to their private routes based on their status (pending, active, deactivated).
 Trying to access inaccessable routes will being redirected to the correct page.
 - [ ] When logged in, do not show the log-in/sign-up buttons of their role.
 If user manually enter the route, show a message telling them they are already logged in, and offer buttons for redirect.
 User must first log out to log in or sign-up again.
 - [ ] When logged out, all the user authentication information, including localStorage token, cookie, and the Apollo client cache, are removed from browser.
 - [ ] Check all above points for customer role.